sentry-demos/event-reprocessing/README.md

 # Minidump Upload Example

-An example tool that uploads minidumps and event payloads to Sentry with compression built with the Sentry Python SDK.
+A tool that will download and re-upload minidump and event payloads to Sentry with compression built with the Sentry Python SDK.

 ## Installation